How To Apply

 - Transcripts of all post-secondary education; if none, then high school transcripts are required.

-- Proof of work experience: letter from employer stating start and end dates and the hours completed.
+- Proof of work experience: letter from employer stating start and end date and the hours completed.

 - Three letters of reference.
 This can be combined with documentation of practical experience.
 At least one letter should be a horticultural reference.

 - Medical examination report on the form supplied by the School (click here).

 The School of Professional Horticulture welcomes applications from foreign nationals.
-The School is authorized by the U.S. Immigration and Customs Enforcement to accept nonimmigrant foreign students.
-All international applicants must submit in English the eight items previously listed as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper based), 175 (computer based), and 75 (Internet based).
+The School is authorized by the U.S. Immigration and Customs Enforcement to accept non- immigrant foreign students.
+All international applicants must submit in English the eight items previously listed as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper- based), 175 (computer-based), or 75 (Internet- based).
 The School also accepts the International English Language Testing System (IELTS) with a minimum band score of 6 in the academic module.

 Applications must include a photocopy of the applicants passport ID page along with a letter of financial support in English or translated into English must also be submitted from the applicant’s bank.

 Note: Applicant’s proficiency in English should be sufficient to understand class instruction and to converse comfortably.